 - Additional Prep - Line a baking sheet with paper towels and set aside.
 Grab all the tools you'll need such a kitchen spider or slotted spoon and tongs for removing the parchment paper.

 - Fry the Donuts - Once the donuts are proofed and the oil reaches 350ºF (180ºF), carefully place 2 to 3 donuts into the hot oil with the parchment paper.
 After a few seconds, use tongs and remove the papers.
 Fry for 45 seconds on each side.
-Then flip the donuts and fry for an additional 30 seconds on each side.
+Then flip the donuts and fry for an additional 20 seconds on each side.
 Set a timer!
-Scoop and drain the donuts well and then transfer to your prepared cooling rack.
+Scoop and drain the donuts well and then transfer to a cooling rack that has been lined with paper towels.

 - Glaze & Crumb Coat the Donuts - When the donuts are cool enough to handle, dip the tops of the donuts into the glaze, allowing the excess to drip off.
 Then immediately dip the donuts into the cinnamon toast crunch cereal crumbs.
 Serve and enjoy!